-I was chatting with friends about our house renovation the other day and on two separate occasions they each asked me: "How do you even order a kitchen, Fi?"
-My answer to that 6 months ago would be, "Jesus, I have no idea but I best be finding out!" and even after we had our structural designs all in place I had no idea how to go about ordering an actual kitchen to fit the room that kinda didn't exist yet.
+I was chatting with friends about our house renovation the other day and on two separate occasions they each asked me: "How do you even order a kitchen, Fi?
+And how much do they cost?"
+My answer to that 6 months prior to us getting our kitchen was, "Hmm, I have no idea but I best be finding out!" and even after we had our structural designs all in place I had no idea how to go about ordering an actual kitchen to fit the room that kinda didn't exist yet.. never mind budget for it.

 >> PIN THIS FOR LATER <<